NikolaMilosa/blog/content/posts/concurrent-ef-context.md

 ## Attempt 3: Using IDbContextPool

 This has to be the most amazing find (atleast for me in dotnet EF).
 Now the code that I am going to share with you isn't something Microsoft ties to maintaining.
-They themselves state that the code could be changed and implementations should tie to it.
+They themselves state that the code could be changed and implementations shouldn't tie to it.
 But we always liked living on the edge and therefore I present to you the optimal solution that uses cached connections from DI container and that properly restores them and waits for them if all are in use meaning that no new connections are spawned and database shouldn't experience any more heardle than before:
 ~~~c#
 private readonly ILogger<LetterController> _logger;
 private readonly IDbContextPool<AppDbContext> _dbContextPool;